waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### proposal.new_review_submitted

-Notifies call managers about a new review submission.
+A notification to the call manager about a new review submission.

 #### Templates